+After completing a PhD in 1993 at Monash University in the Department of Biochemistry, Professor Johns joined La Trobe University’s Neuroimmunology Laboratory as a Postdoctoral Fellow.
+During his time there, he helped develop a new model of multiple sclerosis that remains in use around the world today.
 In 1998, Professor Johns commenced as a Research Fellow at the Ludwig Institute for Cancer Research and went on to establish the Oncogenic Signalling Laboratory.
-The main focus of this laboratory was the development of antibodies that target receptors on the surface of cancer cells important to their survival and growth.
-In particular, Professor Johns was a key leader in the development of mAb 806 (now known as ABT-414), a novel antibody that is directed to the epidermal growth factor receptor (EGFR) and is currently in late stage clinical trials.
+The focus of his laboratory was the development of antibodies that target receptors on the surface of cancer cells important to their survival and growth.
+In particular, Professor Johns played a key role in the development of mAb 806 (now known as ABT-414), a novel antibody that targets the epidermal growth factor receptor (EGFR) and is currently in late stage clinical trials.

+Professor Johns has worked hard to bring the Australian brain cancer research community together and accelerate the drug translation process.
 In 2012, he founded the Brain Cancer Discovery Collaborative, an Australia-wide consortium of researchers and clinicians dedicated to ensuring that promising therapeutic discoveries are translated into the clinic for the treatment of patients with brain cancer.

-His recent achievements and current research interests include the following:
+His current research interests include the following:

-- understanding the biology and intracellular signalling properties of EGFR mutations and other receptor tyrosine kinases in high-grade glioma
+- understanding the biology and intracellular signalling properties of EGFR and other receptor tyrosine kinases in high-grade glioma

 - identifying mechanisms of resistance to EGFR-targeted therapies